Trusted WordPress tutorials, when you need them most.

 A WordPress taxonomy is a way to organize groups of posts and custom post types.

-By default, WordPress comes with two taxonomies called categories and tags.
+By default, WordPress comes with 2 taxonomies called categories and tags.
 You can use them to organize your blog posts.

-However, if you are using a custom post type, then categories and tags may not look suitable for all content.
+However, if you use a custom post type, then categories and tags may not look suitable for all content.

 Now that you know what a custom taxonomy is, let’s learn how to create custom taxonomies in WordPress.

 While creating custom taxonomies is powerful, there’s a lot to cover.
-To help you set this up properly, we have created an easy table of content below:
+To help you set this up properly, we have created an easy table of contents below:

 Creating Custom Taxonomies With A Plugin (The Easy Way)